 \subsection{Velocity dispersion of the perturber P5}

-We apply the same stellar template fitting process as performed with the lens galaxy spectra to the spectrum of P5 shown in Fig.~\ref{fig:spectra}.
-In this case, we use the observed wavelength range [(4600,4700):(5600,5700)]$~\AA$.
+We applied the same stellar template fitting process as performed with the lens galaxy spectra to the spectrum of P5 shown in Fig.~\ref{fig:spectra}.
+In this case, we used the observed wavelength range [(4600,4700):(5600,5700)]$~\AA$.
 As shown by Fig.~\ref{fig:vdisppert_pointestimate}, the absorption lines are not altered by the sky but by galactic gas emission lines.
-We thus incorporate those in the model without testing different masks.
-We obtain the $\slos_{P5} = 123 \pm 71 \ \kms$.
-According to \citet{knabel25}, spectra with relatively low SNR such as this one may be affected by systematic bias up to $\sim 4\%$ which is negligeable compared to the uncertainty of the measurement.
+We thus incorporated those in the model without testing different masks.
+We obtained the $\slos_{P5} = 123 \pm 71 \ \kms$.
+According to \citet{knabel25}, spectra with relatively low S/N, such as this one, may be affected by systematic bias up to $\sim 4\%$, which is negligible compared to the uncertainty of the measurement.